S3-working-group/s3-practical-guide/docs/all.md

 In preparation:

 -   Invite people that can make a relevant contribution to this project.
 Send out the agenda for the workshop ahead of time.
--   Send out the primary driver you'll work with, and in case of an existing domain, the domain description for the project/initiative in advance so people can familiarize themselves with it.
+-   Send out a description of the primary driver and the main requirement you’ll work with, and in case of an existing domain, the domain description for the project/initiative in advance so people can familiarize themselves with it.
 Aim to resolve any objections before the workshop.
 -   Attendees may already prepare by thinking through and recording ideas of actors and relating needs.
 -   Prepare a poster with the domain description to present in the first step.
 You will also need A5 and rectangular sticky notes, pens and a wide wall to work.

 ##### The Driver Mapping Process: